spicybirsge/nwift.js/readme.md

 # Nwift API
-## A Pacakge to easily interact with nwift api
+## A powerful, efficient and fluent JavaScript library to interact with the Nwift API

-# ❗ UNDERDEVELOPMENT STAGE! ❗
+# ❗UNDER DEVELOPMENT❗